allcloud-io/TrustStack-Data-Perimeter-Security-Packages/README.md

 This approach ensures that TrustStack's prevention-first security controls are consistently applied across all accounts and workloads in your AWS environment while maintaining compatibility with your existing LZA infrastructure.

-## User Guide
+## Deployment Guide

-The [User Guide](docs/user-guide.md) provides a step-by-step guide on how to deploy the TrustStack framework in your AWS organization.
+The [Deployment Guide](docs/deployment-guide.md) provides a step-by-step guide on how to deploy the TrustStack Data Perimeter Accelerator in your AWS organization.

-## Local Development Guide
+## Development Guide

-The [Local Development Guide](docs/local-development-guide.md) provides detailed instructions for setting up your local development environment.
+The [Development Guide](docs/development-guide.md) provides detailed instructions for setting up your local development environment.